bbauska/meta-react-basics/README.md

   alt="."
   width="60%" />
 </p>
-Okay, so that's one way to import an image using the import statement.
-The second way to import an image is by using the require keyword.
+<p>Okay, so that's one way to import an image using the import statement.
+The second way to
+import an image is by using the require keyword.
 To do this, I create this image with an image to act like I did before.
 Again, I limit the size of the image by making its height exactly 200 pixels.
 But this time I set the source attribute to require, I pass in the relative path of the image to the required function.
 The path is passed in as a string data type, so that's why the path is enclosed in double quotes.
 Once again to finish my image code, I add a description of the image to the L to attribute, I saved my code and the second image now appears.
 Notice that with this approach I don't have to import the image.
-I just require it and provide the string with the relative path to the image.
+I just require it and provide the string with the relative path to the image.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s12-e.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->